-Difficulty: Moderate (the hike is quite flat with a bit of elevation near the end)
+Difficulty: Easy to moderate (the hike is quite flat with a bit of elevation near the end)

 We love the Levada dos Tornos to Monte walk for multiple reasons!
 Firstly, if you’re staying or living in Funchal then this is one of the most convenient hikes you can do if you’re looking for something close by.